boystrange/astro/2024-pleiades/index.md

 **SCNR** to remove the green noise, followed by [NoiseXTerminator] (denoise:
 0.9, iterations: 5) to smooth out the remaining noise.
 I did not remove the stars at this stage because [StarXTerminator] was leaving some residual nebulosity in the stars-only image.
-I stretched the image using [EZ Soft Stretch] (target median: 0.2).
+I stretched the image using **EZ Soft Stretch** (target median: 0.2) from [EZ Processing Suite].
 At that point I could use [StarXTerminator] (with *unscreen* enabled) to obtain a fair separation between stars and nebulosity.

 At this point the starless image had a fairly strong reddish tint, which I removed applying **SCNR** on the red channel.
 The tint decreased substantially,